atlassian/github-for-jira/README.md

 This makes it so Jira issues can be linked inside a comment without it interrupting the flow of the comment as a whole.

 ### See GitHub CI/CD data in Jira
 GitHub Actions is a feature from GitHub for automation such as CI/CD.
 If you’re setting this up for the first time, follow [GitHub Actions Documentation - GitHub Docs](https://docs.github.com/en/actions).
-If you already have GitHub Actions and want to see CI/CD data from Github in Jira, include the Jira issue key in your commit message, branch name, or PR.
+If you already have GitHub Actions and want to see CI/CD data from GitHub in Jira, include the Jira issue key in your commit message, branch name, or PR.

 ### How the integration works
 When a workflow (e.g. GitHub Action) or development event (e.g. pull request, commit, branch) runs, the app receives a webhook from GitHub.
 The app then extract the issue key from the respective branch/commit/PR and send this information to Jira.